madslaz/Burp_Suite_Certified_Practitioner/Deserialization.md

   * `s:10:"isLoggedIn"` - the key of the second attribute is the 10-character string "isLoggedIn"
   * `b:1` - the value of the second attribute is the boolean value `true`
 * The native methods for PHP serialization are `serialize()` and `unserialize()`.
 If you have source code access, you should start by looking for `unserialize()` anywhere in the code and investigating further.

+#### Java Serialization Format
+- Some languages, such as Java, use binary serialization formats.
+This is more difficult to read, but you can still identify serialized data if you know how to recognize a few tell-tale signs.
+For example, serialized Java objects always begins with the same bytes, which are encoded as `ac ed` in hexadecimal and `rO0` in Base64.
+- Any class that implements the interface `java.io.Serializable` can be serialized and deserialized.
+If you have source code access, take note of any code that uses the `readObject()` method, which is used to read and deserialize data from an `InputStream`.

+### Manipulating Serialized Objects
+- Exploiting some deserialization vulnerabilities can be easy as changing an attribute in a serialized object.
+As the object state is persisted, you can study the serialized data to identify and edit interesting attribute values.
+You can then pass the malicious object into the website via its deserialization process.
+This is the initial step for a basic deserialization exploit.
+- Broadly speaking, there are two approaches you can take when manipulating serialized objects.
+You can either edit the object directly in its byte stream form, or you can write a short script in the corresponding language to create and serialize the new object yourself.
+The latter approach is often easier when working with binary serialization formats.

+#### Modifying Object Attributes
+- When tampering with the data, as long as the attacker preserves a valid serialized object, the deserialization process will create a server-side object with the modified attribute values.
+As a simple example, consider a website that uses a serialized `User` object to store data about a user's session in a cookie.
+If an attacker spotted the serialized object in an HTTP request, they might decode it to find the following byte stream: `0:4:"User":2:{s:8:"username";s:6:"carlos";s:7:"isAdmin";b:0;}`.
+- The `isAdmin` attribute is an obvious point of inters